i-santosh/job-finder-ai/README.md

-# Resume Category Classifier
+# Resume Based Job Finder

-This application uses machine learning to classify resumes into job categories.
+This application uses machine learning to classify resumes into job categories and list available jobs.

 ## Features